Learn basic HTML formatting you can use to format content in your posts and pages …

 Raw HTML.
 (Screenshot source: plugin website)

-Tip #3 – Troubleshooting HTML Tag Errors: If your text formatting displays incorrectly after publishing your page or post, make sure that you have entered your HTML tags correctly in the Text Tab, not in the Visual Editor.
+Tip #3 – Troubleshooting HTML Tag Errors: If your text formatting displays incorrectly after publishing your page or post, make sure that you have entered your HTML-formatted text correctly in the Text Tab, not in the Visual Tab.

-For example, if you enter the text shown below in the Visual Content Tab …
+For example, if you enter the following text in the Visual Content Tab …

 This is what your text will look like when you publish your post …